Please see Administrative Order 12.515.7-01/2022 and Supreme Court AOSC21-17-Amendment-3 in response to COVID-19.

 File the original Notice with the Clerk and send a copy to the Judicial Assistant.
 The court will only need self-addressed, stamped envelopes for all parties not represented by an attorney who have not designated an e-mail address for service.

-Division AG Calendar Call is back to in person attendance.
+Division AG Calendar Call will be held via Zoom.
 Attendance at Calendar Call is required.
-Telephone attendance is never permitted at Calendar Call.
 No motions of any kind will be heard at the time of Calendar Call.

 All evidence for trial should be pre-marked.

 Any Summary Judgment hearings that are contested and will take more than ten (10) minutes shall be set as a special set hearing in the assigned division and titled as a Contested Final Summary Judgment.

 Fla.R.Civ.P.
 1.510 as amended in May 2021 requires the Parties to cite particular parts of the record.
 The rule further states the Court need not consider materials not cited, and the non-moving party must respond in writing.